Vail-CW/training_tools/HOW_TO_DEPLOY_FOR_TESTING.md

 ### Step 3: Update the Deployment Package

-The `docs/` folder is what GitHub Pages serves.
+The `docs/` folder is what GitHub Pages serves from `/docs`.
 Update it with the latest changes:

 ```bash
 # Remove old docs folder